 LCU's Student Counseling Center is equipped to administer many psychological tests.
 The primary purpose of testing is to help the counselor and the student define a specific set of goals for therapeutic attention.
 We also offer assessment for career direction and couple's therapy.
 Psychological and career testing is available and may include a minimal fee based upon the number and type of assessment measures used.

 Psychoeducational & Consultation Services

-Our staff and faculty provide consultative and educational services to LCU and the surrounding community through psychoeducational offerings, which include topics such as grief, suicide prevention efforts, substance use, and enhancing relationships.
+Student Counseling Center staff and faculty provide consultative and educational services to LCU and the surrounding community through psychoeducational offerings, which include topics such as grief, suicide prevention efforts, substance use, and enhancing relationships.
 Consultative services are available to students, faculty, staff, and parents of enrolled students.
-Please contact the Counseling Center for details about these offerings.
+Please contact the Student Counseling Center for details about these offerings.

 The Counseling Center is staffed by faculty, licensed providers, and student counselors in the Master of Arts in Counseling program.
 Our counselors are professionally trained and either hold an appropriate clinical license or are supervised by licensed practitioners.
 We are invested in your welfare.